amitsuryavanshi/cancancan-neo4j/README.md

 # CanCanCan-Neo4j

-**ATTENTION: Gem in development.
-Not working yet.
-Look at the build status to see which tests are failing and help us fixing them**

 This is the adapter for the [CanCanCan](https://github.com/CanCanCommunity/cancancan) authorisation library to automatically generate cypher queries from ability rules.
+It returns QueryProxy object for resourses.

 Adds support for neorj >= 9.0

 ## Ruby Versions Supported

 Ruby >= 2.0.0

-JRuby >= 9.1

 ## Usage